Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers Connecticut offers significant tax incentives, including sales and use tax exemptions for data center equipment for both operators and colocation tenants.
-These programs directly reduce the capital and operational costs associated with deploying and maintaining IT infrastructure.
+Tax Advantage For Data Centers Connecticut provides significant tax incentives, including sales and use tax exemptions on qualifying data center equipment, software, and electricity.
+These benefits directly reduce the capital investment and ongoing operational expenses for tenants.

 Natural Disaster Risk

-Connecticut has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 69.52 out of 100 as of September 2025.
-This profile avoids the primary earthquake and wildfire risks of other US regions.
+Connecticut has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 69.52 as of September 2025.
+The risk landscape is predictable and allows for effective mitigation planning.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business